joakimengqvist/manage-management/README.md

 run yarn install in the front-end folder, and then simply run `make start` in project folder.

+- if front-end Docs are outdated, or an update is made that affects documentation, to generate new docs -> run:  npx typedoc

 ## backend

 Go micro services